explainers-by-googlers/reduce-accept-language/README.md

 # Explainer: Reduce fingerprinting in the Accept-Language header

+This proposal is an early design sketch by Privacy Sandbox to describe the problem below and solicit feedback on the proposed solution.
+It has not been approved to ship in Chrome.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->